 When property owners purchase homeowner’s insurance to safeguard their financial future against liability claims, the notion of an “occurrence” must be understood to determine the proper amount of coverage.
-Every homeowner’s policy will provide compensation for covered perils, such as a liability claim for an attack by the family dog, up to a certain policy limit.
+Every homeowner’s policy will provide compensation for covered perils, such as a liability claim resulting from a guest slipping and falling on the property, up to a certain policy limit.
 This limit will apply on a “per occurrence” basis.
 In other words, a homeowner can file a separate claim when being sued by a dog bite victim two years after pursuing a claim for defense against a lawsuit for a slip and fall on the property.
 The insured could even seek coverage for the cost of defense and indemnification for a dog bite that occurs two years after a prior dog bite incident.
 However, the issue becomes far more complicated when multiple victims are injured in the same dog attack, or they suffer gunshot wounds in the same shootout.

 The Florida 5th District Court of Appeals in Maddox v.
 Florida Federal Farm Bureau General, 129 So.3d 1179 (5th DCA 2014) recently addressed the issue of whether multiple victims during a single dog attack each have access to policy limits because their attacks constitute multiple “occurrences.”
 This issue was critical to the outcome of a case involving a woman who was attacked by her boyfriend’s dog while she tried to dislodge her son’s head from the canine’s jaw.
 The insurer contended that it was not obligated to provide coverage for the mother’s claim because the policy limits of $100,000 were exhausted paying the son’s claim.
 The trial court found the dog bite incidents were part of a single occurrence and granted the insurer’s motion for summary judgment.